skittles9823/QuickSwitch/README.md

-# QuickSwitch - Quickstep enabler for any supported launcher
+# QuickSwitch - Quickstep enabler for supported launchers

-QuickSwitch is a Magisk module which systemlessly enables Pie recents (Quickstep) in any supported launcher
+QuickSwitch is a Magisk module which systemlessly allows supported launchers to access the recents (QuickStep) APIs

 ![GitHub All Releases](https://img.shields.io/github/downloads/skittles9823/quickswitch/total?label=Downloads%20on%20GitHub)